kofrezo/dotfiles/README.md

 Login to console and type startx is rather annoying and can be done via a graphical tool.
-These tools are called Display Manager one of them is lightdm. lightlocker will exten lightdm to support locking your screen.
+These tools are called Display Manager one of them is lightdm. lightlocker will extend lightdm to support locking your screen.

     sudo apt install lightdm light-locker
     cd dotfiles